 - 10 large medjool dates (about 1 cup)

 - 6 tablespoons raw cacao powder

 - ¼ cup dark chocolate, chopped or chocolate chips

-- remove pits from dates and process in the food processor until creamy
+- Process dates in the food processor until creamy.

-- mix all crust ingredients until well combined and then evenly spread it on the bottom of an 8x8-inch pan lined with parchment paper
+- Using your hands, mix all crust ingredients until well combined, then press evenly onto the bottom of the prepared pan.

-- combine the arrowroot powder and water in a bowl and mix until all the arrowroot has dissolved
+- Combine the arrowroot powder and water in a saucepan and mix until the arrowroot is dissolved.

 Recipe serves 10+ people.